You are here : Visit England > Devon > South Devon > Thurlestone

 Wetlands: just outside the village and near the coast are small wetlands - marshy in character, and with pools lined with reeds - called South Huish Marsh, South Milton Ley, and Thurlestone Marsh.
 These are popular locations for bird-spotters.

-Thurlestone map and places to visit
+Thurlestone places to visit